-FY3/22 FY3/23 Results % of revenues Forecasts % of revenues Amount YoY change Total revenue 657.8 - 700.0 - 42.1 6.4% Operating profit 46.0 7.0% 51.5 7.4% 5.4 11.9% Ordinary profit 52.7 8.0% 56.0 8.0% 3.2 6.2% Profit attributable to owners of parent 33.9 5.2% 36.0 5.1% 2.1 6.2%
+FY3/23 FY3/24 YoY change Results % of revenues Results % of revenues Amount Change % Total revenue 688.7 700.0 11.3 1.6% Operating profit 51.6 7.5% 57.0 8.1% 5.4 10.5% Ordinary profit 59.7 8.7% 64.0 9.1% 4.3 7.2% Profit attributable to owners of parent 38.9 5.7% 43.0 6.1% 4.1 10.4%

-2. Primary focus of FISCO's analysts
+2. Primary focus of FISCO

-At FISCO, we consider it fully possible that the Company will achieve its results forecast based on the fact that H1 results made progress at a fast pace and because the Company is accumulating highly-profitable assets.
+At FISCO, we consider it fully possible that the Company will achieve its results forecast based on its accumulation of highly profitable assets and expectations of growth in BPO/ICT driven by rising demand from businesses pursuing greater efficiency and workstyle reforms.
+Regarding BPO/ICT, where the Company has been expanding its service domain and strengthening sales channels, there is a particularly strong probability that it will have more opportunities to capture demand, as it has prepared a framework for providing a total solution utilizing "outsourcing and DX."
 Of course, attention must be paid to the external environment, with uncertainty regarding the future, including the impacts of the global semiconductor shortage, advancing inflation, and rising interest rates, but for the Company, which is realizing balanced profit growth in multiple growth fields, we can expect an appropriate amount of diversification effect and thus we feel downside risk can be viewed as being limited.
-Points to focus attention on will be the initiatives taken and the progress towards achieving the financial targets and non-financial targets laid out in the medium-term management plan.
+Points to focus attention on will be the measures taken and the progress towards achieving the financial targets and non-financial targets laid out in the medium-term management plan.
 In particular, over both the short term as well as the medium to long term, we will closely follow the Company's initiatives aimed at resolving social issues, as well as watch how the Company advances personnel investment and its DX strategy to link these to its own sustainable value creation.